RiSi: Spectro-temporal RAN-agnostic Modulation Identification for OFDMA Signals: Identification Performance of RiSi

-To better judge RiSi's contributions, we compared its performance with two other models taken from existing alternatives: the classifier proposed in \cite{spec4} and Yolo in \cite{yolo}.
-In the `simple classifier network' in \cite{spec4}, the authors assigned ground truth classes as the most frequent modulation present in the spectrogram, and the accuracy is evaluated as mean pixel accuracy.
-On the other hand, a detector network with Yolo in \cite{yolo} considered each resource block as an object to be detected.
-All the models (including RiSi) were trained on the same dataset with 10k samples, while RiSi is trained with the three-channel data and others are trained on the two-channel data.
-Note that we have used 10k samples to solely focus on the impact of RiSi's architectural contributions (i.e., adopting flattened convolutions and three-channel inputs) against other methods.
+All the methods (including RiSi) were trained on the 10k dataset, while RiSi is trained with the three-channel data and others are trained with the two-channel data (since using three-channel is our proposal).
+For the patched versions, the patch size is set to 32x32.
+Note that we have used 10k samples to solely focus on the impact of RiSi's architectural contributions (i.e., semantic segmentation with flattened convolutions and three-channel inputs) against other methods.

-The comparison result is summarized in Table \ref{tb:perf_comp}.
-As can be seen, the classifier in \cite{spec4} and Yolo present a very poor accuracy in identifying the modulation types, which is in fact expected considering how they work.
-First, the classifier model can only correctly guess one of many modulations that may be present in the signal.
-That is, it treats the whole spectrogram as a single type of modulation, thus resulting in the 'no data' class.
-Next, although Yolo naturally identifies rectangular-shaped resource blocks via bounding boxes, its training process is severely hindered by a huge number of closely-packed resource blocks.
-This clearly signifies the necessity and efficacy of applying sementic segmentation to the blind identification problem of OFDMA signals.\footnote{It should be noted that RiSi's fundamental performance is 86\%, not 79.8\%, which is achieved by our proposed dataset construction scheme in Section~\ref{subsec:dataset_size}.}
+For performance comparison, we measured the mean pixel accuracy.
+As shown in Table \ref{tb:perf_comp}, S-AMR \cite{spec4} and CNN-LSTM \cite{TVT20Zhang} failed to train OFDMA signals due to the lack of ability to find resource-block-wise identification.
+S-AMR can only correctly guess one of many modulations, so it treats the whole spectrogram as a single modulation type thus resulting in the `no data' class.
+CNN-LSTM also fails to correctly classify multiple modulation types along the frequency domain.
+Although their patched versions (i.e., Patched S-AMR and Patched CNN-LSTM) show some gains over their original versions, they could not achieve an acceptable performance as well.
+We emphasize that these prior approaches are not tailored to handle OFDMA, thus leading to poor performances in classifying multiple resource blocks simultaneously.
+YOLO also presents a poor accuracy in identifying the modulation types, which is as expected considering how they work -- although YOLO naturally identifies rectangular-shaped resource blocks via bounding boxes, its training process is severely hindered by a huge number of closely-packed resource blocks.
+On the contrary, RiSi shows an outstanding performance with significant margins against the prior methods.
+This clearly signifies the necessity and efficacy of applying semantic segmentation to blind identification of OFDMA signals.\footnote{Note that RiSi's fundamental performance is 86\%, not 79.8\%, which is achieved by our proposed dataset construction scheme in Section~\ref{subsec:dataset_size}.}